 Getting people to tag a friend in order to enter your competition.
 This will grow the reach and awareness of your brand.
 Offer prizes that will appeal specifically to your target audiences such as niche books or products (not generic vouchers).

-The ready-made social posts save you time and effort – buy the taster bundle above or see our other kits.
+The ready-made social posts save you time and effort – learn more about our social kits here.